 If you go to the big box hardware stores around the holidays and during the winter months, you will most likely find African Violets for sale in a lovely variety of flower colors.

-Even though African Violets can be somewhat picky about care, they are still one of the most popular indoor plants grown.African Violets are pretty and they are also pretty picky about certain things.
+This is probably one of the reasons for their popularity.
+If you like to see flowers coming out in the spring, you will enjoy having an African violet or two as a house plant.African Violets are pretty and they are also pretty picky about certain things.
 These tips will help to make sure that your African violet keeps flowering and does not end up with shriveled or waterlogged leaves.

 African Violets Growing Tips.

 Saintpaulia is the botanical name for African violets.
 The name came when Baron Walter von Saint Paul-Illaire discovered the plant in Tanzania and brought seeds from it back to his father in Germany in 1892.

 The plant is part of a genus of 6–20 species that has been hybridized into thousands of varieties.
 Here are some tips on how to care for these lovely plants.